simwrapper/simwrapper.github.io/docs/ref-plotly.md

 ## Usage

-The tiles plug-in can only be included as panels in **Dashboards**.
+The plotly plug-in can be used to add panels in **Dashboards**.
 See Dashboard documentation for general tips on creating dashboard configurations.

-- Each table viewer panel is defined inside a **row** in a `dashboard-*.yaml` file.
+- Each plotly panel is defined inside a **row** in a `dashboard-*.yaml` file.
 - Use panel `type: plotly` in the dashboard configuration.
 - Standard title, description, and width fields define the frame.